 BYU FINAL CUT FILM FESTIVAL

-We invite capstone projects to submit to our own BYU annual film festival, Final Cut.
-This festival is held in October, with submission deadlines in the beginning of June.
+We invite Fiction AFP projects to submit to our own BYU annual film festival, Final Cut.
+This festival is held in the fall, with submission deadlines in the beginning of October.

 Capstone Promotion/Festival Policy